vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-package-install.md

 ```
 <!-- /* cSpell:enable */ -->

-For a full of user-configurable values, please see official [documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-prometheus.html#review-configuration-parameters-9)
+For a full list of user-configurable values, see the official [Prometheus documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-prometheus.html#review-configuration-parameters-9)

 An example screenshot is shown below for customized Prometheus installation.